aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Improvised Weapons

 Items that are not designed to be used as weapons can also be used for this purpose, although they are generally les effective.
 A character using an improvised weapon makes attack rolls as if it is not proficient (-5 penalty).
 The size of an improvised weapon affects how much damage it does, and its form affects the damage.
-For example a character wielding a vase might do bludgeoning damage, while one wielding a fork might do [a small amount of] piercing damage.
+For example a character wielding a vase might do percussive damage, while one wielding a fork might do [a small amount of] piercing damage.
 |Category|Guideline Weight|Damage|
 |-|-|-|
 |Light|1lb|1|